Saturday, July 12, 2025

 Wishing everyone a happy and creative week.
 Thanks so much for stopping by.

-I have tons of tops to quilt at this point, so don't know when I'll get this one quilted, but I'm aiming for this year!
-In the meantime, I'm joining these lovely linky parties this week.
-Be sure to visit them to see what other creative quilters are sharing.
+That's it for me today.
+I'm joining these lovely linky parties this week.
+Please be sure to visit them to see what other creative quilters are sharing.

 Saturday - soscrappy